Skip to main content

 From niche clinics to daily routines

-Why the evidence is hard to summarise
+Why the evidence is hard to summarize

-In research settings you will often see the term photobiomodulation (PBM).
+In research settings you'll often see the term photobiomodulation (PBM).
 This is an umbrella label used in papers and clinical studies for low-intensity light applied with a defined treatment setup.
 A readable overview of mechanisms and medical applications is here: Photobiomodulation therapy in medical applications (Journal of Translational Medicine, 2025) .

-This article focuses on chronic conditions, especially fibromyalgia and Parkinson’s, because these are areas where research interest has been growing and where wording online often drifts into certainty faster than the evidence supports.
-The aim here is simple: explain what the research suggests, what it does not yet prove, and how to read the details without needing a scientific background.
+This article focuses on chronic conditions, especially fibromyalgia and Parkinson's, because these are areas where research interest has been growing and where wording online often drifts into certainty faster than the evidence supports.
+The aim here is simple: explain what the research suggests, what it doesn't yet prove, and how to read the details without needing a scientific background.

 What photobiomodulation is